-Esther Omopariola is our Special Guest in this edition of the Nigeria Women in Media Project by LightRay Media:
+Esther Omopariola is our second Guest in this Special Edition of the Nigeria Women in Media Project by LightRay Media.

 Was journalism your first career choice?